smalldata-ai/ferry/docs/guides/getting-started.md

 - `identity`: a unique identifier for the pipeline
 - `source_uri`: the source database uri
 - `destination_uri`: the destination database uri
+- `resources`: a list of resources you want to ingest

 ### Step 3: Check Data Transfer Status